anmarjarjees/git-basic/README.md

 # git-basic
 ## the essential steps
-Learning _Git and GitHub_ The Basic For FSSD Group2
+Learning _Git and GitHub_ The Basic For my FSSD Group

 For PC | For Mac
 ------------ | -------------